vexxhost/staffeln/README.md

 email addresses you wish to send to instead of using project name.
 You can provide `receiver` config so it will send all project report to receiver list instead.
-And if neither `recveiver` or `project_receiver_domain` are set, the project report will try to grap project member list and gather user emails to send report to.
+And if neither `recveiver` or `project_receiver_domain` are set, the project report will try to grep project member list and gather user emails to send report to.
 If no user email can be found from project member, Staffeln will ignore this report cycle and retry the next cycle.
 Notice that, to improve Staffeln performance and to reduce old backup result exist in Staffeln